SFTtech/openage/building.md

+# Building the project

+This file should assist you in compiling and running the game.

+## Buildsystem Design

 *openage* currently consists of a pure C++ binary and the `openage.convert` python package which in turn includes C++ extension modules.  `openage.convert` is used to generate parts of the C++